 • Restoration techniques: Shallow water depressions, planted more than 200,000 wetland plants

 • Funding: N.C.
 Clean Water Management Trust Fund, N.C.
-Ecosystem Enhancement Program, national partnership among the National Oceanic and Atmospheric Administration Community-Based Restoration Program and Restore America’s Estuaries, North American Wetlands Conservation Act, Fish America Foundation, N.C.
+Ecosystem Enhancement Program, a national partnership among the National Oceanic and Atmospheric Administration Community-Based Restoration Program and Restore America’s Estuaries, North American Wetlands Conservation Act, Fish America Foundation, N.C.
 Attorney General’s Office Environmental Enhancement Grant

 • Completion: November 2009